The Holt Family

 Mike appeared as a bondsmen on Dee Suggs marriage license.
 This connection led me to trace Dee Suggs back on the census records and I found Dee on the 1880 and 1870 census record in Lawrence County, Alabama!
 This is an example of a classic cluster genealogy approach.

-Tracing Dee Suggs helped me uncover the fact that he and Mike were brothers.
+Tracing Dee Suggs helped me uncover the fact that he and Mike were half-brothers.
 I was able to find the name of their mother, Sofrona Suggs and the place of their origin in Alabama.

 Mattie and Luther